 EAG has altered the common Dye & Pry method, which has resulted in a significantly improved rate of success compared with the standard method.

-Contact us today for your needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your dye & pry needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.